 Here’s the reframe worth sitting with.
 Ageing behaves less like destiny and more like information decay — and information, in principle, can be corrected.
 That’s the thread the entire longevity field is pulling on.

 But be clear-eyed about LEV itself.
 It’s a projection: if the yearly gains from longevity medicine ever exceed one year of ageing per year lived, a healthy person stays ahead.
-We are not at that line — credible estimates put current gains far below it — and crossing it is a bet, not a plan.
+We are not at that line, and the trend is going the wrong way: a 2024 Nature Aging analysis of the world’s longest-lived populations found life-expectancy gains have been decelerating since 1990, and concluded that radical life extension this century is implausible without breakthroughs that actually slow biological ageing.
+Crossing the line is a bet, not a plan.
 Treat LEV as a direction to lean toward, not a date on the calendar.
 The hype sells certainty; the science offers odds.

 How LEV would work: tilting the repair-versus-damage ratio